pikvm/pikvm/pages/gpio.md

             my_gpio:
                 type: gpio  # Refers to the plugin name handling the communication

-            # Example for a USB HID relay connected to Pi-KVM
+            # Example for a USB HID relay connected to PiKVM
             relay:
                 type: hidrelay  # Eefers to the plugin name handling the communication
                 device: /dev/hidraw0  # The path to the linux device